holus-bolus/voxloud-task/README.md

 - Add multiple cities and view the current weather for each.
 - View temperature, weather conditions, and forecast for the next 5 days.
 - Option to remove cities from the dashboard.
-- Persistent storage of cities using localStorage.
+- Persistent storage of cities using LocalStorage.
 - Smooth animations for toggling forecasts.
 - Responsive design suitable for all device sizes.